Experience Grand Teton National Park

 Ski and Play at Three Major Resorts

 Jackson Hole boasts two major ski areas and a third “over the hill” —Grand Targhee—just a short drive away.
-For eight years running, Jackson Hole Mountain Resort has been named the No. 1 ski resort in the country by Forbes magazine.
-Snow King literally looms over the town of Jackson and holds the title of the first ski area in in Wyoming.
+For eight years running, Jackson Hole Mountain Resort was named the No. 1 ski resort in the country by Forbes magazine.
+Snow King literally looms over the town of Jackson and holds the title of the first ski area in Wyoming.

-In summer, find your mountain legs with a hearty hike or take a quick chairlift ride to the summit of Snow King (shown above) and the Aerial Tram—nicknamed "Big Red"—to the top of Jackson Hole Mountain Resort.
-Summer at both areas offers a myriad of fun, family-friendly activities.
+In summer, find your mountain legs with a hearty hike or take a scenic gondola ride to the summit of Snow King and the Aerial Tram—nicknamed "Big Red"—to the top of Jackson Hole Mountain Resort.
+Grand Targhee is a mountain biking lover's paradise.
+Summer in all areas offers a myriad of fun, family-friendly activities.

 Hit Town Square

 Bathed by the neon honky-tonk sign of the Million Dollar Cowboy Bar and bordered by four quirky elk-antler arches and wooden boardwalks, the Town Square forms Jackson Hole’s retail and artistic core.
-From Western to contemporary, housewares to hats, jewelry to bronze sculpture—whatever your taste, you'll find an incredible selection of shops and boutiques.
-It is also the site of the Jackson Hole Shootout, the longest running one in the country.
+From Western to contemporary, housewares to hats, jewelry to bronze sculpture—whatever your taste—you'll find an incredible selection of shops and boutiques, Shopping in Jackson Hole.
+It is also the site of the Jackson Hole Shootout, the longest-running one in the country.
 Don’t forget to take a photo under the antler arches.
 FUN FACT: Each arch is made up of 2,000 elk antlers!

 Here's more of the lowdown on experiencing our cultural crossroads.